Billie-LS/ex_machina_crypto_learn/README.md

 * [SilhouetteVisualizer](https://www.scikit-yb.org/en/latest/api/cluster/silhouette.html?highlight=SilhouetteVisualizer#silhouette-visualizer) - from Yellowbrick, utilize Silhouette Coefficient when the dataset ground-truth is unknown, computes the density of clusters modeled, score is computed by averaging the silhouette coefficient for each sample, computed as the difference between the average intra-cluster distance and the mean nearest-cluster distance for each sample, normalized by the maximum value.
 This produces a score between 1 and -1, where 1 is highly dense clusters and -1 is completely incorrect clustering.

+* [html5lib](https://pypi.org/project/html5lib/) - a pure-python library for parsing HTML.
+It is designed to conform to the WHATWG HTML specification, as is implemented by all major web browsers.

 ### **Hardware used for development**

 MacBook Pro (16-inch, 2021)